UXARRAY/uxarray/docs/contributing.rst

 Please refer to Github's `Creating a pull request
 <https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request>`_
 guide for the instructions.
-We are especially avoiding to detail these instructions here as there are manly referrals to GitHub's graphical user interface, which might be changed in the future.
+We are especially avoiding to detail such instructions here in this guide as there are many references to GitHub's graphical user interface, which might be changed in the future.

 .. attention::
     Below are significant things about pull requests that can be very helpful throughout